jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

 Elf defines global variables in the module as external variables when it compiles the code.

 When the shared module is loaded, if a global variable has a copy in the executable file, the dynamic linker will point the corresponding address in the GOT to the copy, so that the variable will actually have only one instance at runtime.
-If the variable is initialized in the shared module, the dynamic linker also needs to copy the initialization value to the copy of the variable in the main module of the program; if the global variable does not have a copy in the main module of the program, then the corresponding address in the GOT points to internal copy of the variable in the module.
+If the variable is initialized in the shared module, the dynamic linker also needs to copy the initialization value to the copy of the variable in the main module of the program; if the global variable does not have a copy in the main module of the program, then the corresponding address in the GOT points to internal copy of the variable in the shared module.

+Assuming that module.c is a part of a shared object, then the GCC compiler will generate code for calls to global in a cross-module mode in the case of -fPIC.
+The reason is also simple: the compiler cannot determine whether the reference to global is cross-module or internal.
+Even if it is inside a module, that is, a reference to a global variable inside a module, according to the above conclusion, cross-module code will still be generated, because global may be referenced by executable files, so that references to global in shared modules will execute executable files The global copy in.

 Q: If a global variable G is defined in a lib.so, and both process A and process B use lib.so.
 When process A changes the value of G, does the G in process B will be affected?